homebridge/homebridge.github.io/src/docs/config-schema.md

 ### Typeahead Data Lists

-Datalists suggest values to the user in a similar way to drop down boxes, but still allowing the user to enter their own value if they like.
+Data-lists suggest values to the user in a similar way to drop down boxes, but still allowing the user to enter their own value if they like.

 ```json
 {